Update on Novel Coronavirus (COVID-19)

 - Promote flu vaccination in all eligible patients this year to reduce combined infections.

-- Updates provided by Commonwealth Department of Health https://www.health.gov.au/health-topics/novel-coronavirus-2019-ncov
+- Updates provided by the Commonwealth Department of Health https://www.health.gov.au/health-topics/novel-coronavirus-2019-ncov

 - State/Territory Health Department hotlines also available for advice.